github/docs/content/developers/overview/managing-deploy-keys.md

 #### Setup

 1. Turn on agent forwarding locally.
 See [our guide on SSH agent forwarding][ssh-agent-forwarding] for more information.
 2. Set your deploy scripts to use agent forwarding.
 For example, on a bash script, enabling agent forwarding would look something like this:
 `ssh -A serverA 'bash -s' < deploy.sh`

 ## HTTPS cloning with OAuth tokens

-If you don't want to use SSH keys, you can use [HTTPS with OAuth tokens][git-automation].
+If you don't want to use SSH keys, you can use HTTPS with OAuth tokens.

 #### Pros